THE BOLTON SCHOOL

 To carry out or cooperate with any school or external complaints, disciplinary or investigation

-For safeguarding purposes and to reassure parents, using a webcam facility in the Nursery;
+For safeguarding purposes and to reassure parents, using a CCTV camera system in the

 Where otherwise reasonably necessary for any of the Foundation’s purposes, including to